{{ summaryHeading }}

 Trait profile

-A set of continuous scores across dimensions, factors, or scales instead of one fixed type label.
+A set of continuous scores that describes relative tendencies instead of forcing one category.

 Proxy route